Guide To An Online Accounting Degree

 Who Can Apply: The National Society of Accountants offers multiple scholarships to students pursuing degrees in accounting.
 Applicants are judged based on their scholastic achievement, leadership ability, and financial need.

-Who Can Apply: The American Institute of Certified Public Accountants provides scholarships for associate-level students planning to transfer to four-year institutions to pursue degrees in accounting or accounting-related fields.
+Who Can Apply: The American Institute of Certified Public Accountants provides scholarships for associate students planning to transfer to four-year institutions to pursue degrees in accounting or accounting-related fields.

 Accounting Scholarships for Bachelor's Degree Students

-Who Can Apply: The Association of Certified Fraud Examiners offers the Ritchie Jennings Memorial Scholarship for students interested in pursuing a career in fraud examination.
+Who Can Apply: The Association of Certified Fraud Examiners offers the Ritchie-Jennings Memorial Scholarship to students interested in pursuing a career in fraud examination.
 Applicants must be full-time students with a declared major or minor in accounting or a related field.

-Who Can Apply: The Accounting and Financial Women's Alliance offers undergraduate scholarships to support the costs of finishing the 3rd, 4th, or 5th year of an accounting degree program.
-Applicants must be women, but individuals do not need to be members of the AFWA.
+Who Can Apply: The Accounting and Financial Women's Alliance offers undergraduate scholarships to support the costs of finishing the 3rd, 4th, or 5th year of an accounting program.
+Applicants must be women but do not need to be members of the AFWA.